The hands on the left are open.

 The open hand as a commitment

-An exchange requires both sets of hands to stay open.
+Both pairs of hands in the image are open.
 Not cupped around anything, not closed into a grip.
 Palms facing each other, fingers extended, in the posture of someone who is ready to both send and receive.

 The open hand is a commitment.
 It is the physical form of “I am available to this exchange.”
 A closed hand - a hand that is gripping what it holds, or a hand that has withdrawn from the space - breaks the loop.
-The pattern only sustains itself while both sides hold the open posture.
+The magenta infinity requires both sides to maintain the open posture for the pattern to continue.

 This is not a minor detail.
 In the language of negotiation and collaboration, the most common failure mode is premature closure: one or both parties moving from open exchange to closed position before the loop has established.
 The conversation becomes a presentation.
 The consultation becomes a delivery.
 The co-creation becomes a transfer.

-The loop requires both sides to stay open long enough for the pattern to form.
+The loop in the image requires both sides to stay open long enough for the pattern to form.

 What is created in the exchange is not owned by either person.
 It lives in the space between.
 Both sides contributed to it.
 Neither side can access it alone.